jagansai/aeron-poc/README.md

 This repository demonstrates Aeron interoperability between a Java publisher and a C++ subscriber communicating over UDP loopback through an external MediaDriver.
 The PoC can be built and run on both Linux and Windows.

+## Test animation
+- `test.gif` illustrates the expected message flow when the PoC is running; open it with a compatible viewer to see the live trace.

 ## Channel & stream
 - Channel URI: `aeron:udp?endpoint=127.0.0.1:40123`
 - Stream ID: `1001`